 Transient Ear Noise And Tinnitus: What You Need To Know

 Are you experiencing some kind of unusual ear noise and are unsure what to do or where to go next?
-If so, then you’ve come to the right place.
-You are not alone, and in fact, virtually everyone encounters this kind of hearing phenomenon at some point in their lives.
+If so, you’ve come to the right place!
+You are not alone; in fact, virtually everyone encounters this kind of hearing phenomenon at some point in their lives.
+One type of hearing disorder affecting the auditory system is called tinnitus, and tinnitus patients often experience a great deal of distress as a result of symptoms — symptoms that can include brief, unusual ear noises but most often include persistent ear noises.
+So what does it mean if you are experiencing unusual ear noises that are only brief and not persistent?

 While this may feel worrisome if it is something you experience, in most cases, there aren’t any lasting effects.
-On the other hand true tinnitus is typically longer in duration, although it may fluctuate in how it sounds.
-Read on to better understand the differences between temporary, transient ear noise vs. tinnitus.
+True tinnitus is typically longer in duration, though it may fluctuate in how it sounds.
+Read on to better understand the differences between temporary, transient ear noise and tinnitus.

 Dr. Ben discusses everything that you need to know about transient ear noise.